Empty Homes

 Properties empty for one or more years

 The empty status of a property moves with the property.
-If you purchase a property or inherit and do not move in straight away and the property has been empty for one or more years you will be liable for an increase in your Council Tax payments.
+If you purchase a property or inherit and do not move in straight away and the property has been empty for one or more years you will be liable for a premium Council Tax charge.

 Council Tax charges for empty properties